ndduc/SER322/README.md

 # SER322

 Note:
-notice: product_test on the top of the script indicate the database, it can be anything depend on where store your table.
+notice: product_test on the top of the script indicate the database, it can be anything depend on where you store your table.

 Query 1 - show number of item sold in the given date